 SOC 211 Social Problems 3 CR

-This course examines the dysfunctions and contradictions in social institutions, structures, and processes.
-The role of power in social and individual problems is emphasized.
+This course offers a critical examination of the dysfunctions and contradictions in social institutions, structures and processes.
+The role of power in social problems and individual troubles is emphasized.

 SOC 230 Religion and Society 3 CR